indeedeng/Mariner/README.md

 since it calls the GitHub API.
 It will take a couple minutes to complete.
 Some of the output includes the word "ERROR", so don't panic.

+## Local testing of the npm packaging

+You should have local copies of both the oss-mariner project and the project that will include it.
+In the oss-mariner project, run ```npm link```.
+This will "publish" oss-mariner locally on your computer.
+Then in the other project, run ```npm link oss-mariner```.
+This will replace the public npm version of oss-mariner with your local copy.

 ## Project Maintainers

 The [Open Source team at Indeed](https://opensource.indeedeng.io/), who can be reached at opensource@indeed.com.